oVirt/ovirt-site/source/feature/vmdevices-rework.html.md

 #### Phase 1.1

 VM class's _run method contains a code that, given a device mapping, generates device objects and stores them in VM._devices attribute.
 The first step is simply moving this code to a new method and naming it correctly: `devObjectsFromDevMap` (lowerCamelCase for the sake of consistency).
-This is also opportunity to rename `buildConfDevices` to something a bit more descriptive and accurate: `devMapFromConf`.
+This is also opportunity to rename `buildConfDevices` to something a bit more descriptive and accurate: `devSpecMapFromConf`.
 The flow inside VDSM will therefore be

     def _run():
         ...
-        dev_map = devMapFromConf()
+        dev_tree = devSpecMapFromConf()
         ...
-        self._devices = devObjectsFromDevMap(dev_map)
+        self._devices = devMapFromDevSpecMap(dev_tree)

 #### Phase 1.2